transformrs/trv/examples/google.typ

 #slide[
     #toolbox.pdfpc.speaker-note(
     ```md
-    Now we move the 2 to the right.
+    Now we "move the 2 to the right".

     This can be done by dividing both sides of the equation by 2.